Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 A total of twenty (20) credits as follows:

-2. Two 200-level courses in different areas of Religious Studies (biblical studies, theology and ethics, history of religions).
+2. Two 200-level courses in different areas of Religious Studies (History of Religions; Bible; Theology and Ethics).
 Certain courses (e.g., Humanities 201 or AMS 250) can fulfill this requirement when cross-listed as Religious Studies courses.

-3. One 300-level Religious Studies seminar in any area.
+3. One 300-level Religious Studies course in any area.

 Printed from: https://catalog.rhodes.edu/programs-study/religious-studies/requirements-minor-religious-studies